dart-lang/site-www/src/tools/dart2native.md

 ## Known limitations

-The initial (Dart 2.6) version of `dart2native` some known limitations:
+The initial (Dart 2.6) version of `dart2native` has some known limitations:

 No cross-compilation support ([issue 28617][])
 : The compiler supports creating machine code only for